 The best part of being an independent financial planner is I am paid only by my clients.
-I receive no compensation from anyone other than you, and have no incentive to recommend any particular investment or strategy over another.
+I receive no compensation from anyone other than you, and have no incentive to recommend any particular investment or financial strategy over another.

-For those who need investment management, I charge a flat annual fee that ranges from 0.50%-1.35% on assets that I manage, billed quarterly (fee varies depending on asset size and financial plan complexity).
+For those who need investment management, I charge an annual fee that ranges from 0.50%-1.35% on assets that I manage (fee varies depending on asset size and/or planning complexity).

 I also do flat-fee financial planning for those who may not have investable assets, have assets held in employer plans/businesses/real estate, or those who prefer to manage their own investments but still want financial advice.

-I prefer to use the above structure, as I feel this helps provide you with objective advice, gives different options, and allows me to focus on the entire financial planning picture instead of just investment transactions.
+I prefer to use the above structure as this provides you with objective advice, gives different options, and allows me to focus on the entire financial planning picture instead of just investment transactions.
 This way you're paying for advice and guidance and not just being sold a product.

 What’s the difference between a financial advisor and a Certified Financial Planner™?

 The way the financial industry is regulated, just about anyone with a license to sell financial products can use the title “financial advisor”.
 It’s a very generic term that doesn’t give much insight into that individual's experience or competence level.

-A Certified Financial Planner™ is someone who has met strict education and ethical requirements and does much more than just help you with an investment account.
+A Certified Financial Planner™ is someone who has met strict education, fiduciary, and ethical requirements and does much more than just help you with an investment account.
 A CFP® professional is there to help put the pieces together to create a comprehensive plan - this includes investment management in addition to tax planning, risk management, retirement planning, and more.